Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 Grafana login

-Enter the default username and password (admin/admin) and click "Log In".
-You should be prompted to change the password.
-Enter a new password and click "Save".
+Enter the username `admin` and the password you set for `GRAFANA_ADMIN_PASSWORD` in your `.env` file, then click "Log In".
 You should see the following screen:

 <p align="center">
   <img align="center" src="/docs/grafana_login.jpeg" alt="Logo" style="filter: drop-shadow(0px 0px 10px rgba(0, 0, 0, 0.5));" width="auto">